anonoz/anonoz.github.io/about.md

 permalink: /about/
 ---

-I grew up in Kuala Lumpur, Malaysia.
-But now I am working as software engineer at Prime Technologies, currently based in Singapore.
+I come from Kuala Lumpur, Malaysia.

+Currently working as software engineer (main Ruby on Rails and some DevOps) in Prime Technologies Pte Ltd (Singapore).